 We all want to attain the unattainable.
 Don’t we?
 The first step is to keep realistic goals and small targets that can be achieved quickly.
 If we set ourselves for an unrealistic goal, most likely we will be disappointed by our progress and will give up on the thought itself.
 For instance, if you want to lose weight and decide not to eat junk food ever, you’ll end up being frustrated.
 A cheat day once a week along with balanced nutrition on other days shall suffice.

-Make it a Habit
+Make it a habit

 Looking to pursue a new hobby or develop a new habit?
 I was inspired by Author Charles Duhigg, who in his book The Power of Habit, talks about “The three R’s of Habits,” that help in forming a habit through a three-step process.
 First is a Reminder which is a trigger event.
 For instance, when you see a green traffic light, it triggers you to be in motion.
 The action you take is called Routine as you’ll start driving when you see the green light.
 It concludes with a Reward, which in this case is reaching the destination.
 Usually, if the reward gives you positive reaffirmation, then you will be more inclined to repeat the action when you see the Reminder.
 When this cycle is repeated continuously, a new habit is formed.

-Two is Better than One
+Two is better than one

 Another way to execute your goals is to share them with your well-wishers and ask them to keep you motivated in case you start drifting away.
 Some people resort to social media to share their journey and become a source of inspiration for others.
 You can update your group or be discreet with your thoughts if you are not a social bee.
 However, it is important that you partner up with someone or be connected to like-minded individuals who are working towards a similar goal.
 You don’t have to bring out the evil streak while competing but some healthy competition won’t do any harm.
 If anything, it will push you the extra mile to do better.

 One of the most important aspects of setting targets for yourself is to believe in your abilities and not give up.
 Don’t be too harsh on yourself if you can’t see the desired results within the set timeframe.
 Keep following your routine and the results will follow soon.
 Life doesn’t go as per plan all the time.
 So, it is important that you take one day at a time and continue growing.
 Don’t expect things to happen overnight.
 Experts suggest that it takes about two months to form a new habit and close to six months for it to become a part of your personality.
 If something doesn’t work out, go back to the drawing board and start afresh.

-It is the Journey, Not the Destination
+It is the journey, not the destination

 If you are really serious about changing something in your life, nothing is impossible.
 Whether you have been successful in the past or not, doesn’t matter.
 What matters is what mindset you have towards your goal and how committed you are to achieving those results.
 Everyone wants to unleash their new version as soon as we talk about New Year’s Eve.
 Only those who abide by their routines can truly unveil the “New Year, New Me” look as consistency is of utmost importance.
 Let’s keep these basic pointers in mind and who knows, you might actually live through the year without breaking any resolutions.